 The study of the applications of management principles to multinational and international business.
-The course focuses on problems and issues in: social responsibility and ethics; cultural parameters; the legal environment; management information systems; strategic planning; research and development; international management; and political trends.
+The course focuses on problems and issues in: social responsibility and ethics; cultural parameters; the legal environment; management information systems; strategic planning; research and development; international market development; international financial management; and political trends.
 The course uses the case-method of study and evaluates current multinational organizations.